 About Dr. Blaine Langberg

-Dr. Blaine Langberg is the only Board Certified Orthodontist in the Ridgefield, Danbury, Redding, Georgetown, North and South Salem areas.
-Dr. Langberg was trained at the Harvard School of Dental Medicine in Boston, Massachusetts, where he received his Doctor of Medical Dentistry and remained at Harvard to complete his Master of Medical Science and specialty training in Orthodontics.
-He is a member of the faculty at the Harvard School of Dental Medicine and is also a member of the Attending Faculty at Yale-New Haven Hospital.
-Dr. Langberg currently is a member of the Harvard Society for the Advancement of Orthodontics, the American Dental Association, the Greater Danbury Dental Society, and the American Association of Orthodontists.
+Dr. Blaine Langberg is the only Board-Certified Orthodontist in the Ridgefield, Danbury, Redding, Georgetown, North, and South Salem areas.
+Dr. Langberg was trained at the Harvard School of Dental Medicine in Boston, Massachusetts.
+He received his Doctor of Medical Dentistry and remained at Harvard to complete his Master of Medical Science and specialty training in Orthodontics.
+He is a faculty member at the Harvard School of Dental Medicine and is also a member of the Attending Faculty at Yale-New Haven Hospital.
+Dr. Langberg is currently a member of the Harvard Society for the Advancement of Orthodontics, the American Dental Association, the Greater Danbury Dental Society, and the American Association of Orthodontists.